BUT, if you catch them in time or if you are able to fix them, then you can also fix your relationship.

 Dysfunctional Relationship Dances

-In the dysfunctional relationship dances the partner in the relationship have their personality defined and validated by the other partner’s role.
+In dysfunctional relationships partners have their personality defined and validated by the other partner’s role.

-This is a list of the some of the most common and dysfunctional relationship dances:
+This is a list of some of the most common and dysfunctional relationship dances:

-The parent may have a good career, or an authoritative position or hold major responsibilities, and he is hold in high self esteem by society and by the couple’s social circle.
+The parent may have a good career, an authoritative position, or hold major responsibilities, and he is held in high self-esteem by society and by the couple’s social circle.